IndustryFusion/DigitalTwin/wiki/setup/setup.md

 * Verify all pods are running using `kubectl -n iff get pods`, in some slow systems keycloak realm import job might fail and needs to be restarted, this is due to postgres database not being ready on time.

-* Edit the /etc/hosts file and add DNS entry for PDT APIs as shown below.
+* In the machine which needs PDT access, edit the /etc/hosts file and add DNS entry for PDT APIs as shown below.

   ```
   <IP address of the factory server> keycloak.local